ejvelasco/cbioportal/docs/File-Formats.md

 cancer_study_identifier: study_es_0
 genetic_alteration_type: GENESET_SCORE
 datatype: GSVA-SCORE
-stable_id: gsva_oncogenic_sets_scores
+stable_id: gsva_scores
-source_stable_id: rna_seq_v2_mrna
+source_stable_id: rna_seq_mrna
 profile_name: GSVA scores on oncogenic signatures gene sets
 profile_description: GSVA scores on oncogenic signatures gene sets using mRNA expression data calculated with GSVA version x with parameters x and y.
 data_filename: data_gsva_scores.txt
 geneset_def_version: 1
 ```

-### GSVA Score data file
+### GSVA score data file
-The data file will be a simple tab separated format, similar to the expression data  file: each sample is a column, each gene set a row, each cell represents the GSVA score for that sample x gene set combination.
+The data file will be a simple tab separated format, similar to the expression data file: each sample is a column, each gene set a row, each cell contains the GSVA score for that sample x gene set combination.

 The first column is the GENESET_ID.
 This contains the EXTERNAL_ID or "stable id" (MsigDB calls this "standard name") of the gene set.
 The other colums are the sample columns: An additional column for each sample in the dataset using the sample id as the column header.

-The cells contain the GSVA score: which is real number, between -1.0 and 1.0, representing the GSVA score for the gene set in the respective sample, or  NA for when the GSVA score for the gene set in the respective sample could not be (or was not) calculated.
+The cells contain the GSVA(-like) score: which is real number, between -1.0 and 1.0, representing the score for the gene set in the respective sample, or NA when the score for the gene set in the respective sample could not be (or was not) calculated.
 Example with 2 gene sets and 3 samples:

 | GENESET_ID                      | TCGA-AO-A0J | TCGA-A2-A0Y | TCGA-A2-A0S |
 |---------------------------------|-------------|-------------|-------------|